Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Every personal injury claim is unique.
 Some encounter complications, such as one party filing for bankruptcy.
+It is important to list a pending personal injury claim within bankruptcy filings, specifically mentioning its inclusion on Schedule B as an asset and its treatment on Schedule C regarding exemptions.
 A bankruptcy filing can affect a personal injury claim in many ways – including the possibility of taking away an injured person’s ability to seek financial compensation from a defendant.
 If you believe your personal injury claim will involve a bankruptcy filing, learn more about what this may entail with help from an attorney.

 If the Defendant Files for Bankruptcy